top of page

 Call to Action: Support GEI’s Fight for Parental Rights

 The outcome of Mahmoud v.
 Taylor could shape the future of education for years to come.
-At GEI, we’re committed to defending parental rights and ensuring that families can opt out of curriculum content that conflicts with their values.
+At GEI, we’re committed to defending parental rights.
+We ensure that families can opt out of curriculum content that conflicts with their values.
 But we need your support to continue this work.

 • Join the Opt-Out Project: Sign up to stay informed and advocate for opt-out policies in your local schools.